jschauer1/KeypointSimulation/README.md

     - Navigate to the cloned project directory.
     - Open the `KeypointSimulation` folder within the project directory.
 3. **Adjust Project Settings:**
-    - Once the project loads in Unity, set the resolution to 1280x720 for optimal display.
+    - Once the project loads in Unity, set the resolution to 1280x720.

 ### Image Quality and Lighting
 - **Check and Adjust Lighting:**